 Southwest Iowa Rural Electric Cooperative purchases its power requirements from Central Iowa Power Cooperative (CIPCO), based in Cedar Rapids.
 CIPCO is Iowa's largest cooperative energy provider.
 In operation since 1946, CIPCO has generated and transmitted electricity to 13 member-owned electric cooperatives and associations, including Southwest Iowa Rural Electric Cooperative.
 These cooperatives distribute the power to populations of nearly 300,000 member-owners located in 58 of Iowa's 99 counties.
-The service territory stretches 300 miles diagonally across Iowa, with 274 member substations and delivery points.
+The service territory stretches 300 miles diagonally across Iowa, with more than 300 member substations and delivery points.
 CIPCO has a diverse mix of generation resources.
 Its power and energy is produced from nuclear, coal, oil, a landfill gas-to-energy system, wind and hydro power plants.

 CIPCO has a percentage of ownership in a nuclear fueled facility - the NextEra Energ Duane Arnold LLC at Palo, Iowa and three coal-fired plants located in Council Bluffs and Muscatine, Iowa.